osubin

 Currently Teaching

-KOR 101 – Elementary Korean I
+KOR 201 – Intermediate Korean I

-This is the first of two half courses making up a full-year elementary level Korean course that is designed for learners of Korean with no previous (or very limited) knowledge of the language.
+This course is the first part of the intermediate level Korean, and is designed for learners of Korean who have taken KOR 102, second part of Elementary Korean or had basic knowledge in Korean.
 The objective of the course is to help students to be active Korean language users who are linguistically and culturally equipped to communicate successfully in the 21st century.
-In order to do so, this course is designed around the five Cs: Communication, Cultures, Connections, Comparisons, and Communities.
+In order to do so, this course is designed around the five Cs, communication, cultures, connections, comparisons, and communities.
 The course will be conducted using a communicative language teaching approach integrating all four language skills - listening, speaking, reading, and writing - and the five Cs by utilizing the required textbook, workbook, and authentic materials.

-This is the first of two half courses making up a full-year elementary level Korean course that is designed for learners of Korean with no previous (or very limited) knowledge of the language.
+This course is the first part of the intermediate level Korean, and is designed for learners of Korean who have taken KOR 102, second part of Elementary Korean or had basic knowledge in Korean.
 The objective of the course is to help students to be active Korean language users who are linguistically and culturally equipped to communicate successfully in the 21st century.
-In order to do so, this course is designed around the five Cs: Communication, Cultures, Connections, Comparisons, and Communities.
+In order to do so, this course is designed around the five Cs, communication, cultures, connections, comparisons, and communities.
 The course will be conducted using a communicative language teaching approach integrating all four language skills - listening, speaking, reading, and writing - and the five Cs by utilizing the required textbook, workbook, and authentic materials.